Furr High School

 Ebbert L. Furr High School is a secondary school located in Houston, Texas, United States.
 Furr, which serves grades 9 through 12, is a part of the Houston Independent School District.

-Furr is adjacent to Hermann Brown Park and the Songwood subdivision.
+Furr is adjacent to Herman Brown Park and the Songwood subdivision.

 Furr is home to the META (Mindful Exploration of Technology and the Arts) Magnet Program; prior to 2007 Furr hosted an international studies magnet program.

 The HISD charter school REACH Charter is located at Furr.

 History

 The district broke ground for the Furr building in 1960; the campus opened in fall 1961.
 The school was named after Ebbert L. Furr, a landholder who owned the land that Furr High School is located on.

 Prior to 1997 residents zoned to Furr also had the option to attend Austin and Milby high schools; in 1997 the school district canceled the option.
 Before 2000, Furr High School had a larger attendance boundary than it does as of 2010.
 After the 2000 opening of Chávez High School, portions of the former Furr boundary were reassigned to Austin and Milby high schools.

 After 2002, the Furr high school yearbook was discontinued.
 The final printing had a financial loss of around $3,000 ($ inflation-adjusted).